Browse Rentals

 How to Find the Perfect Pied-à-Terre for Your Next Vacation

-A pied-à-terre is a modestly-sized apartment or studio that serves as a secondary or temporary home, rather than a primary residence or full-time home.
+A pied-à-terre is a modestly-sized apartment or studio that serves as a secondary or temporary home, not a primary residence or full-time home.
 Typically, you can find them in large cities or popular tourist hot spots, and the biggest benefits of looking into them would be the flexibility and convenience that comes with having a more private place.
 Rove Travel gives travelers the option to live in pied-à-terres, or rent them out when you are away from home.
-In this article, you'll learn the benefits of choosing a pied-à-terre for either your next vacation or investment property, as well as comprehensive instructions for finding your perfect home.
+In this article, you'll learn the benefits of choosing a pied-à-terre for either your next vacation or investment property, as well as how to find your perfect home.

 Definition of Pied-à-Terre

-One of the main benefits that come with choosing a pied-à-terre for your stay is the ability to truly live like a local — even if only part-time.
+One of the main benefits that come with choosing a pied-à-terre for your stay is the ability to truly live like a local - even if only part-time.
 Hotels can feel impersonal and sterile with standardized cut-and-paste furniture and their lack of wit and charm.
-But a pied-à-terre is often located in a residential area, giving visitors the opportunity for them to immerse themselves in the neighborhood's and community's culture while experiencing the city from a nuanced and unique perspective.
-Rove Travel helps manages and rents out beautiful pied-à-terre, check them out for your next stay!
+But a pied-à-terre is often located in a residential area, giving visitors the opportunity for them to immerse themselves in the neighborhood's and community's culture while experiencing the city from a resident's perspective.
+Check out Rove Travel's pied-à-terre collection

 Another advantage of a pied-à-terre is the flexibility it provides.
 Whether you're visiting for a weekend or an extended stay, a pied-à-terre comes with the option to be rented for as long or as short a period as you need.
 This is especially useful if you're unsure of your travel plans and want to keep your options open.
 Say you're planning for multiple friends and family to meet you for the next few years, but you're not sure what everyones' schedules are yet, although having the place would provide some security that you'll know where you'll be.
 This makes a pied-à-terre apartment an attractive option.